The Audree Fowler Fellowship in Protein Science

 The Jules Brenner Scholar’s Achievement Fellowship in Molecular Biology

-UntitledThis fellowship was made possible by a gift from MBI supporter Jules Brenner.
-Mr Brenner worked in the cinematography division of the motion picture industry from the end of his military service in 1959 to the day of his retirement in 1996, starting as a camera assistant/loader at Warner Bros up to Director of Photography (1968-1991) with such film credits as Dalton Trumbo’s “Johnny Got His Gun,” John Milius’ “Dillinger,” the MacGyver TV series and the cult fave, “The Return of the Living Dead.
-He is a voting member of the Academy of Motion Picture Arts & Sciences (AMPAS) and serves as a judge in their Nicholl Fellowship Screenwriting Competition.
-Since retirement he has been active as a motion picture and book reviewer, accredited by the Motion Picture Association of America (MPAA) as a print and online freelance journalist.
+UntitledThis fellowship was made possible by a gift from MBI supporter Jules Brenner (1924 – 2021).
+Mr Brenner worked in the cinematography division of the motion picture industry from the end of his military service in 1959 to the day of his retirement in 1996, starting as a camera assistant/loader at Warner Bros up to Director of Photography (1968-1991) with such film credits as Dalton Trumbo’s “Johnny Got His Gun,” John Milius’ “Dillinger,” the MacGyver TV series and the cult fave, “The Return of the Living Dead”.
+He was a voting member of the Academy of Motion Picture Arts & Sciences (AMPAS) and served as a judge in their Nicholl Fellowship Screenwriting Competition.
+After retirement he was active as a motion picture and book reviewer, accredited by the Motion Picture Association of America (MPAA) as a print and online freelance journalist.

-Mr. Brenner believes that Molecular Biology is where the future lies and has provided a gift to recognize one outstanding student whose work is advancing the discipline.
-The awardee is selected by a committee of distinguished faculty and by Mr. Brenner, who also presents the prize at the Annual MBI Retreat.
+Mr. Brenner believed that Molecular Biology is where the future lies and provided a gift to recognize outstanding students whose work is advancing the discipline.

 Previous Award Recipients